matjam/smoothpaper/README.md

 - Set the speed of fade transitions
 - Uses SFML for smooth transitions
 - Uses very little CPU when idle
+- Can be run as a daemon with the `-b` flag

 ### TODO

-- Can be run as a daemon
 - Dynamically change the wallpappers directory (currently you have to restart the program to change the directory
 - Set a specific wallpaper immediately via command line without waiting for the next transition